 As you inhale, focus and imagine your breath traveling from your navel up to the crown of your head, along your spinal column, and to different parts of your body.
 Inhale and exhale along the different points of your body.

-Do these healing meditation exercises for approximately ten minutes daily and see how relaxed you will feel.
+Do these healing meditation exercises for approximately ten minutes daily and see how relaxed you feel.
 Take your blood pressure before and after doing these meditations and you will definitely see a difference in your measurements.

 So start your healing process with these complementary treatment to lowering your high blood pressure.